 When it’s cold outside, nothing warms up you up, body and soul, like a good stew.
 This classic beef and vegetable stew is just the right thing to bring you to your cozy place.
 To get this dish right, it takes a good bit of time to cook, but what’s better than a warm pot of stew simmering on a cold winter day?
+If you are still in a rush and have an instant pot, you could also follow these steps but reduce cooking time to about 50 minutes.
 If you are not a beef person, chicken breast or turkey tenderloin also works.
 Skipping the meat and making it vegetarian is great too!

 1lb of beef cubes

 2 cups chopped fresh tomatoes (or 2 cups canned tomatoes, or 1 tablespoon of tomato paste)